-To work effectively with others and influence policy and practice in the wider regulatory framework for higher education and in the ombuds sector.
+To work effectively with others and influence policy and practice in the wider regulatory framework for higher education and in the ombuds sector

 We are recognised for our unique role, and for our independence and expertise.
-We will continue to work with governments and key organisations in the sector and beyond as we continue to play our part in the regulatory framework, balancing our independence and our interdependence with other organisations.
+We continued to work with governments and key organisations in the sector and beyond as we continued to play our part in the regulatory framework, balancing our independence and our interdependence with other organisations.

-We will use our influence to help to increase focus on the student voice and experience, and to bring our expertise to the debate about live and emerging policy issues in the sector.
-We will work to extend access to our service to as many as possible of those who could benefit from it.
+We used our influence to help to increase focus on the student voice and experience, and to bring our expertise to the debate about live and emerging policy issues in the sector.
+We continued to work towards extending access to our service to as many as possible of those who could benefit from it.

-We will continue to be active members of the Ombudsman Association (OA) and of the European Network for Ombuds in Higher Education (ENOHE), sharing our learning and learning from other schemes.
+We continued to be active members of the Ombudsman Association (OA) and of the European Network for Ombuds in Higher Education (ENOHE), sharing our learning and learning from other schemes.